A Q&A with Berlin ‘Baking Queen’ Cynthia Barcomi…

 Your first venture was Barcomi’s in Kreuzberg: what was the initial reaction when you opened it?

-I found people to be very curious, welcoming and a perhaps a bit skeptical at the beginning.
+I found people to be very curious, welcoming and perhaps a bit skeptical at the beginning.
 Every business that had been in my space had been a huge failure and there was nothing like Barcomi’s in Berlin.
 There still isn’t, for that matter.

 What are the main differences between the Kreuzberg and Mitte outlets?